 Start this adventure by visiting the charming city of Salta and boarding the famous Train to the Clouds.
 Continue taking a two-day tour to discover the fascinating and contrasting landscapes of the Calchaquí Valleys to the south.
 And don’t miss the colorful Quebrada de Humahuaca and the incredible town of Iruya to the north.

-The Argentine Blog
+The Blog of Argentina

 When you decide to visit Argentina, keep in mind this great variety of landscape mosaics that make it up; it is a beautiful and extensive country with fascinating places to discover.
 It goes from the tropical climate in the north to the polar climate in the extreme south.